Keep your gums healthy with this flossing accessory

-The Waterpik Ultra water flosser uses the power of water to wash away food particles and bacteria that builds up along the gum line and in between teeth.
+The Waterpik Ultra Water Flosser (view on Amazon) uses the power of water to wash away food particles and bacteria that builds up along the gum line and in between teeth.

 How does this large electric powered flosser really work in practice and compare to the cheaper and more regularly adopted standard flossing technique?
 You can read our detailed Waterpik Ultra Water Flosser review below or watch our hands-on video review.

 - 5 customised brushing modes (Daily clean, Sensitive, Polish, Massage and Deep clean)

 - Comes with a wireless smartguide to assist in achieving a balanced clean